humans-and-machines/Illusion-of-Reasoning/README.md

 If you use this work or the methodology in your own research, please cite as follows:

-Olivia G. d’Aliberti and Manoel Horta Ribeiro, “Chain-of-Thought Traces: Fine-Tuning Qwen 2.5-1.5B with GRPO \& SFT on Math 220k,” unpublished workshop, June 2025.
+Liv G. d’Aliberti and Manoel Horta Ribeiro, “Chain-of-Thought Traces: Fine-Tuning Qwen 2.5-1.5B with GRPO \& SFT on Math 220k,” unpublished workshop, June 2025.

 \begin{verbatim}
 @misc{daliberti2025cot,
-  author       = {Olivia G. d’Aliberti and Manoel Horta Ribeiro}, title        = {Chain-of-Thought Traces: Fine-Tuning Qwen 2.5-1.5B with GRPO \& SFT on Math 220k}, year         = {2025}, month        = jun,
+  author       = {Liv G. d’Aliberti and Manoel Horta Ribeiro}, title        = {Chain-of-Thought Traces: Fine-Tuning Qwen 2.5-1.5B with GRPO \& SFT on Math 220k}, year         = {2025}, month        = jun,